Introduction

 What makes a keyboard good for League of Legends?

 Looking at what the LoL pros use we see that you’ll probably want to consider a TKL (or smaller) board if LoL is your main game.
 The reason for that is pretty simple: space.
-Unless you’ve got a very peculiar playing style you’ll almost never have to use the numpad for this game, so you might as well spring for a smaller form factor: you don’t really lose any functionality but you do gain a ton of space, so the advantages are definitely there.
+Unless you’ve got a very peculiar playing style you’ll almost never have to use the numpad for this game, so you might as well spring for a smaller form factor.
+You don’t really lose any functionality, but you do gain a ton of space, so the advantages are definitely there.
 Of course there are other factors to consider too: if you use the numpad a lot for work it might be a good idea to go for a full sized keyboard, but it’s definitely worth thinking about how often you use that part of the keyboard if you ask us.

 Logitech G Pro X